Ojos del Salado: Local

 The basement in the region crops out in the Cordillera Claudio Gay area, and consists of sedimentary rocks of Devonian (Note: The Devonian is the geological period between 419.2 ±3.2 and 358.9 ±0.4 million years ago.)-Carboniferous (Note: The Carboniferous is the geological period between 358.9 ±0.4 and 298.9 ±0.15 million years ago.) age.
 The rocks are intruded by and covered by granites and rhyolites associated with Permian volcanic rocks and the Choiyoi Group.
 Oligocene (Note: The Oligocene is the geological period between 33.9 and 23.03 million years ago.) to recent volcanic rocks and volcano-sedimentary formations cover this basement.
 The topography at Ojos del Salado bears evidence of what may have been past magmatic uplift.
 Seismic tomography has yielded evidence of a low seismic velocity anomaly underneath the volcano that may constitute the pathway through which water emanating from the downgoing slab rises through the mantle and gives rise to melting.

 Volcanism in the region commenced 26 million years ago, when the Farallon Plate broke up and subduction speed increased.
 Initially between 26 and 11 million years ago activity was concentrated in the Maricunga region 60 km west of the Ojos del Salado region, where only small-volume volcanism took place and which constituted the back-arc to the Maricunga arc.
 Between 8–5 million years ago activity declined in the Maricunga region and increased in the Ojos del Salado region, until Maricunga volcanism ceased 4 million years ago.
 This shift coincided with a gradual flattening of the subduction process since the Miocene (Note: The Miocene is the geological period between 23.03 and 5.333 million years ago.) and was accompanied by change in crustal and mantle properties that are reflected in the isotope ratios of erupted volcanic rocks.
 During the Quaternary, volcanism formed the edifices of Cerro Solo, El Fraile, Incahuasi, El Muerto, El Muertito, Falso Azufre, Nevado San Francisco, Nevado Tres Cruces and Ojos del Salado, which together cover over half of the area.
-Apart from the large volcanoes, many smaller mafic monogenetic volcanoes developed in the area, especially east of Ojos del Salado.
+Apart from the large volcanoes, many smaller monogenetic volcanoes developed in the area, especially east of Ojos del Salado.
 Pleistocene volcanism was limited to the Ojos del Salado area, where recent faulting offset volcanic rocks.
 The large dimensions of Ojos del Salado indicate that magmatism was focused here.